 CSLB has not identified any significant barriers to licensure at this time.
 However, staff are closely monitoring whether requiring all licensees to obtain workers' compensation insurance is proving to be a barrier to licensure.
-SB 216 (Dodd, Chapter 978, Statutes of 2022) requires all C-8, C-20, C-22, and D-49 licensees to have a Workers' Compensation insurance policy on file with CSLB as a condition of licensure regardless of whether the contractor has employees and will require all licensees classifications to submit an insurance policy beginning January 1, 2026.
+SB 216 (Dodd, Chapter 978, Statutes of 2022), which requires all C-8, C-20, C-22, and D-49 licensees to have a Workers' Compensation insurance policy on file with CSLB as a condition of licensure regardless of whether the contractor has employees.

-Comparing license data from November 2022 (before SB 216 was effective) to October 2023, CSLB's license population in the four affected classifications decreased by 2,426 active licensees or 10 percent.
+Comparing license data from November 2022 (before SB 216 was effective) to October 2023 (the time of this writing), CSLB's license population in the four affected classifications decreased by 2,426 active licensees or 10 percent.
 During the same time period, the inactive license population in the same classifications increased by 19 percent.
-While a license is inactive, the licensee cannot practice as a contractor or submit a bid on a project, but the contractor maintains their license number and is not required to meet workers' compensation insurance requirements.
-Additionally, renewal is every four years rather than every two.
+While a license is inactive, the licensee cannot practice as a contractor or submit a bid on a project.
+While a license is inactive, the contractor maintains their license number, but is not required to meet workers' compensation insurance requirements as a condition of that licensure and renewal is every four years rather than every two.

-Similarly, the licensing population of C-39 (roofing) contractors initially decreased after a similar bill prevented C-39 contractors from filing a workers' compensation exemption.
-Since that time, the active licensee population of C-39 contractors has rebounded and actually increased by three percent.
-For this reason, CSLB believes it may be premature to conclude that SB 216 has created a barrier without giving industry enough time to become accustomed to the new requirement.
-CSLB will continue to watch the licensee population closely for long-term impact of requiring all licensees to obtain workers' compensation insurance.
+Conversely, the active licensee population of C-39 (roofing) contractors, who are also subject to workers' compensation insurance requirements regardless of whether the contractor has employees, has increased by three percent during that time.
+While it is premature to conclude that SB 216 has created a barrier or whether licensee fluctuations are due to other factors, CSLB continues to watch the licensee population closely for long-term impact of requiring all licensees to obtain workers' compensation insurance.